Novus-School/novus/notes/ideas/youtube/clojure/clojure_for_everything_edward_wible.md

 [Music]

-Good morning it's really exciting to be here
-I had a good day yesterday and hope all of you had too

-thank you to all the nubankers that made this event happen
+Good morning it's really exciting to be here.
+I had a good day yesterday and hope all of you had too.
+Thank you to all the nubankers that made this event happen.

 I have to admit I had nothing to do with it.
 I didn't lift a finger and it just happened with lots of courage and we're learning how to do this